-- the acceptance of QINLOCK by patients and the medical community; - the ability of our third-party manufacture(s) to manufacture commercial supplies of QINLOCK at acceptable costs, to remain in good standing with regulatory agencies, and to develop, validate, and maintain commercially viable manufacturing processes that are, to the extent required, compliant with current good manufacturing practice (cGMP) regulations; - our ability to remain compliant with laws and regulations that apply to us and our commercial activities; - FDA-mandated package insert requirements and successful completion of any related FDA post-marketing requirements; - the actual market size for QINLOCK, which may be different than expected; - the length of time that patients who are prescribed our drug remain on treatment; - our ability to successfully complete our Phase 3 clinical trial of QINLOCK for second-line GIST and obtain marketing approval in such indication; - the sufficiency of our drug supply to meet commercial and clinical demands which could be negatively impacted if our projections regarding the potential number of patients are inaccurate, we are subject to unanticipated regulatory requirements, or our current drug supply is destroyed, or negatively impacted at our manufacturing sites, storage sites, or in transit; and - our ability to maintain, enforce, and defend third party challenges to our intellectual property rights in and to QINLOCK.
+- the acceptance of QINLOCK by patients and the medical community; - the ability of our third-party manufacturer(s) to manufacture commercial supplies of QINLOCK at acceptable costs, to remain in good standing with regulatory agencies, and to maintain commercially viable manufacturing processes that are, to the extent required, compliant with current good manufacturing practice (cGMP) regulations; - · our ability to remain compliant with laws and regulations that apply to us and our commercial activities; - FDA-mandated package insert requirements and successful completion of any related FDA post-marketing requirements; - the actual market size for QINLOCK, which may be different than expected; - the length of time that patients who are prescribed our drug remain on treatment; - our ability to obtain marketing approval for QINLOCK in Europe; - our ability to successfully complete our Phase 3 clinical trial of QINLOCK for second-line GIST and obtain marketing approval in such indication: - the sufficiency of our drug supply to meet commercial and clinical demands which could be negatively impacted if our projections regarding the potential number of patients are inaccurate, we are subject to unanticipated regulatory requirements, or our current drug supply is destroyed, or negatively impacted at our manufacturing sites, storage sites, or in transit; - our ability to effectively compete with other therapies; and - our ability to maintain, enforce, and defend third party challenges to our intellectual property rights in and to QINLOCK.

 Any of these issues could impair our ability to successfully commercialize the product or to generate substantial revenues or profits or to meet our expectations with respect to the amount or timing of revenues or profits.
 Any issues or hurdles related to our commercialization efforts may materially adversely affect our business, results of operations, financial condition, and prospects.
 There is no guarantee that we will be successful in our launch or commercialization efforts with respect to QINLOCK.
 We may also experience significant fluctuations in sales of QINLOCK from period to period and, ultimately, we may never generate sufficient revenues from QINLOCK to reach or maintain profitability or sustain our anticipated levels of operations.
-Any inability on our part to successfully commercialize QINLOCK in the U.S., and any other international markets where it may subsequently be approved, or any significant delay, could have a material adverse impact on our ability to execute upon our business strategy.
+Any inability on our part to successfully commercialize QINLOCK in the U.S., and any other international markets where it may subsequently be approved, including Europe, or any significant delay, could have a material adverse impact on our ability to execute upon our business strategy.